Maps

 Trade the roads for exceptional river adventures.
 Take a guided fishing tour and cast out for the big ones like salmon, trout or prehistoric sturgeon, or make a huge splash on a whitewater rafting escapade.
 To relax and unwind after a reel big day, detour to the town of Harrison Hot Springs on scenic Harrison Lake for family-friendly resort fun and to unwind in mineral hot springs.

 Arriving in Hope, a canyon town nestled at the foot of the Cascade Mountains, it may feel familiar.
 Hope has hosted many film and TV productions including Rambo: First Blood and thrillers Antlers, The Pledge, and Sweet Virginia.
-To explore the area, hike or bike along The Kettle Valley Rail Trail in Coquihalla Canyon Park, along the fascinating Othello Tunnels trail, and soak up the scenery that unfolds over disused rail lines, trestles, and canyon viewpoints.
+To explore the area, hike or bike along scenic riverside trails and watch for the community’s signature chainsaw carvings.

 Part 3